 Why Fertilizing New Grass Seeds is Important?

-Before diving into when and how to fertilize, let’s understand why fertilization is essential for new grass:
+Before exploring when and how to fertilize, let’s understand why fertilization is essential for new grass, along with the importance of NPK ratios:

 Encourages faster germination: Fertilizer provides essential nutrients to boost early growth.